-Our Estates Strategy for the period 2010-2020 sets out our aim to maintain an attractive, cohesive and financially sustainable environment to support the provision of high quality teaching, learning and research.
+Our Estates Strategy sets out our aim to maintain an attractive, cohesive and financially sustainable environment to support the provision of high quality teaching, learning and research.
 We deliver this through an integrated approach to capital investment, maintenance and space utilisation.
-The specialist nature of our art, design, architecture and media courses require a high level of costly resource, with digital technology, in particular, fast changing and requiring considerable investment to remain at professional, industry standards.
+The specialist nature of our creative arts courses require a high level of costly resource, with digital technology, in particular, fast changing and requiring considerable investment to remain at professional, industry standards.

 Considerable growth in student numbers in the past few years means that in order to maintain a high-quality student experience we have required more space.
-For this reason, during 2018 we introduced a new teaching building and over the next two years we will construct a new purpose-built facility on our campus, which will be ready for the start of the 2021/22 academic year and provide further teaching space and additional student living accommodation.
+For this reason, we introduced a new teaching building in 2018 and in 2021 we will add another building that will provide a new lecture theatre, teaching rooms and additional student living accommodation.